 The arrival of the hottest Hyundai ever means performance car buyers in Singapore haven’t had things this good in a decade

-Hot on the heels of the sleekest Hyundai (the i30 Fastback, launched last month), another model has been added to the range, and this one is sure to get your pulses racing: the Nurburgring-developed i30 N is now on sale in Singapore.
+Hot on the heels of the sleekest Hyundai (the i30 Fastback, launched in October), another model has been added to the range, and this one is sure to get your pulses racing: the Nurburgring-developed i30 N is now on sale in Singapore.

 The value proposition doesn’t just end with a great purchase price; ownership costs should be relatively manageable too: the i30 N comes with seven years’ free servicing, and a seven year/200,000km warranty.

-Exact local specs have not been announced yet, but what we do know is this: the version on sale here is the “base” model.
+The version on sale here is the “base” model.
 Its 2.0-litre turbocharged four-pot puts out 250hp and 353Nm of torque, and does 0-100km/h in 6.4 seconds.
-Standard features include 18-inch wheels, different drive modes including a fully configurable custom setting, and an infotainment with Apple CarPlay/Android Auto – if you’re still wondering how they work, check out our handy little guide.
+Standard features include 18-inch wheels, different drive modes including a fully configurable custom setting, and an infotainment system with Apple CarPlay/Android Auto – if you’re still wondering how they work, check out our handy little guide.

 The Performance Pack gives more power and torque, at 275hp and 353Nm of torque (378Nm on overboost), and a 0-100km/h time of 6.1 seconds.
 This also adds 19-inch wheels, an active exhaust system and an electronically-controlled limited slip differential.